annaworks/newchatservice/README.md

 The service interfaces with the Slack API using an API built with Golang.

+## Dependencies

+Makes use of the [slack-go library](https://github.com/slack-go/slack) to implement the slack-api with the go api.

 ## Local Development
 #### Running Go API from project location
 Copy .env.example and configure ENV variables